 To be published in Springer Lecture Notes in Networks and Systems | Presented at DASGRI 2026

-Overview: Dengue fever is a major public health crisis in Bangladesh, with outbreaks overwhelming hospitals—over 321,000 cases and 1,700 deaths in 2023 alone.
-This paper explores an AI-powered chatbot that provides preliminary symptom triage, helping users assess severity and decide when to seek professional care.
+Overview: Dengue fever remains a major public health crisis in Bangladesh.
+This paper explores an AI-powered chatbot for preliminary symptom triage.

-Methodology: Used public datasets (n=4,700) with non-leaky demographic features.
-A Decision Tree classifier was trained with GridSearchCV for hyperparameter tuning and SMOTE for class balancing.
-The chatbot incorporates a confidence threshold and NLTK for natural language processing.
+Methodology: Decision Tree classifier trained with GridSearchCV and SMOTE on public datasets (n=4,700).
+Includes confidence threshold and NLTK for natural language processing.

 2. Evolving Health Indicators in Bangladesh